POSTED BY November 22, 2015 COMMENTS (112)ON

 Recently, I came across one interesting short story on quora, which I found interesting and worth sharing with all the readers.
 This story will help you understand why you are not able to save enough money by the end of the month.
-You will get to know why your hard earned money is spent into useless things and you don’t have enough control on it.
+You will get to know why your hard-earned money is spent into useless things and you don’t have enough control over it.

 Lady: Do you smoke?

 Lady: And how long have you been smoking?